laila444/Assignemt1ANLP/README.md

 # Assignemt1ANLP

-Anaconda files are on google drive : please find below link:
+Anaconda Jupyter files are on google drive : please find below link:

 https://drive.google.com/file/d/12D2aK5_00xJDLYbz46Yf_Xy9cUUltOYh/view?usp=share_link

 In this assignment we are required to reproduce results from base NLP research paper.

-In this assignment1 I used BERT and BOW to make it easier for me when working on assignment 2.
+I used BERT and BOW to make it easier for me when working on assignment 2.

-This project has 4 Jupyter notebooks.
-Please note that you need to open them in order to avoid any errors:

-The preferred order is as follows:

-1- bert

-2- cnn

-3- lstm

-4- traditional_ml

-hint: keep bert running all time when opening the other notebooks since it has the main coding of the data train.
-It may slow down your PC. however, if it get stopped at the middle of processing, errors will occur.

 # Datasets